 - Competition is stiff, so differentiate your business.

 - Show genuine appreciation for your top performers and discuss their futures with them on a consistent basis.

 What if all of the above were true, but only when applied to hiring high-and-mid-level positions at your firm?
 This blog is meant to help you learn from our experience in hiring lawyers, paralegals and office managers.
 But what if there really was a better way to staff your firm with admin positions?

-The way we directly help you and your firm is by fixing the high-turnover problem most firms suffer from their lowest-level (but vitally important) positions.
+The way we directly help you and your firm are by fixing the high-turnover problem most firms suffer from their lowest-level (but vitally important) positions.
 We specifically place three positions: marketing assistants, executive receptionists, and administrative assistants.
-Those are the hardest positions to hire, train and maintain, because they are traditionally the high-turnover positions.
-Best part is that 99% of the tasks can be performed virtually (via a computer by anyone anywhere in the world), AND these highly-qualified, screened and tested virtual employees come at a fraction of the cost because they’re overseas (and many times they have twice the work ethic and talent).
+Those are the hardest positions to hire, train and maintain because they are traditionally high-turnover positions.
+The best part is that 99% of the tasks can be performed virtually (via a computer by anyone anywhere in the world), AND these highly qualified, screened, and tested virtual employees come at a fraction of the cost because they’re overseas (and many times they have twice the work ethic and talent).

 Don’t take our word for it – watch this video from one of our clients to see how incredible it is when you tap into the “A” players in other markets that no one is looking for.